gambitproject/gambit/doc/algorithms.rst

 ---
 Computes the Nash equilibrium selected by the tracing procedure of Harsanyi and Selten using a homotopy path-following method.
-The algorithm was first described by P. Jean-Jacques Herings and Ronald J.A.P.
-Peeters in :cite:p:`HerPee01`.
+The algorithm was first described by Herings and Peeters :cite:p:`HerPee01`.

 The algorithm takes as a parameter a mixed strategy profile, which acts as the subjective prior beliefs of the players.